Contact

 Credit earned through Advanced Placement (AP), International Baccalaureate (IB), College-Level Examination (CLEP), or University of Cambridge International Exams may be applied to your bachelor's degree.
 You must submit a score report.
 Please visit the Advanced Credits page for more information.

 Students at MD public institutions: You may be eligible to transfer certain exams directly from your transcripts.
-If you have AP or CLEP credit applied to your general education requirements, we recommend that you contact the TSC for details.
+If you have AP or CLEP credit applied to your general education requirements, we recommend that you contact transfer AT_TOWSON for additional details.

 High school articulation refers to college credits awarded for high school course work.
 To be evaluated for transfer, they must be posted on a college transcript as credit earned toward a degree program.
 The transferability of high school articulation courses is determined by our transfer credit policy for colleges and universities.